TREASURIES-Two-year yield jumps after Powell remarks

 The 10-year TIPS breakeven rate was last at 2.388%, indicating the market sees inflation averaging 2.4% a year for the next decade.

-(Reporting by Chuck Mikolajczak in New York Additional reporting by Sinéad Carew in New York Editing by Will Dunham and Matthew Lewis)
+(Reporting by Chuck Mikolajczak in New York Additional reporting by Sinéad Carew and Alden Bentley in New York Editing by Will Dunham and Matthew Lewis)